kozen-labs/etl-mk/README.md

-Wiring MongoDB change streams to Kafka, or consuming Kafka messages into MongoDB, requires setting up KafkaJS producers and consumers, MongoDB cursors, offset management, retry loops, and dead-letter routing — all before writing a single line of business logic.
+Wiring MongoDB change streams to Kafka, or consuming Kafka messages into MongoDB, requires setting up KafkaJS producers and consumers, MongoDB cursors, offset management, retry loops, and dead-letter routing.
+All of that infrastructure must exist before writing a single line of business logic.

-Kozen ETL MongoDB — Kafka handles that infrastructure layer.
+Kozen ETL MongoDB - Kafka handles that infrastructure layer.
 Provide a delegate file that transforms each event; the module manages connections, retries, and delivery guarantees.
 Because delegates receive `tools.assistant` (the Kozen IoC container), they can compose with `@kozen/secret`, `@kozen/iam-rectification`, and any other module in the ecosystem.